alchemy-fr/Phraseanet-Docs/en/Contrib/index.rst

 Phraseanet is free and open source.
 You can contribute to documentation, translations, libraries or core code, you can contribute to it.

-You can contribute by pushing `pull-requests`_ into the following repositories :
+You can contribute by pushing `pull-requests`_ into the following repositories:

 * **Phraseanet**

   https://github.com/alchemy-fr/Phraseanet

-  Please be sure to follow the :doc:`code guideliens <CodeGuidelines>`
+  Please be sure to follow the :doc:`code guidelines <CodeGuidelines>`

 * **Translations**